 |Final date to request Special Sessions: Request form||To be confirmed|

 |Final date for requests to host Workshops / Courses: Request form||To be confirmed|

 |Abstract submission due:||mid-January 2021|

 |Acceptance notification:||To be confirmed|

 |Workshops / Courses:||July 2021|

 Abstract specifications »

-The deadline to submit abstracts is 28 Feb 2020.
+The deadline to submit abstracts will be mid-January 2021.

 Your abstract must be converted to PDF format before submission.
 MS Word or similar packages allow documents to be saved as an Adobe PDF.